pshrmn/curi/packages/curi-react/docs/code-splitting-components.md

-# Preloaded Component Store
+# Code Splitting Components

 Code splitting with the `import()` API provided by Webpack allows you to reduce the amount of content needed to download when  your application first loads. `import()` returns a Promise, but React can't render a Promise.
 What you actually want is the component that is loaded by the import call.

 If you are using code splitting with a Curi/React application, what you will want to do is to store references to the exported from component.
-The most simple solution to this would be to use an object.
+The simplest solution to this would be to use an object.
 When the `import()` Promise resolves, you would use the route's name to store the loaded component.

 When you are code splitting, you won't have a direct reference to a route's component, so you will need to also use the `call` property of the route instead of `value.